 2.33.
 "ADS feature of type 2 (ADSF-2)" means an ADS feature which does not include an ADS fallback response requiring a fallback user.”

+Paragraph 4.4.1 footnote 3, amend to read:

+“3 The distinguishing numbers of the Contracting Parties to the 1958 Agreement are reproduced in Annex 3 to the Consolidated Resolution on the Construction of Vehicles (R.E.3), document ECE/TRANS/WP.29/78/Rev.78, Annex 3 - https://unece.org/transport/vehicle-regulations/wp29/resolutions”

 Paragraph 7.1.4.3. amend to read:

 “7.1.4.3.
 If, during operation, a single failure results in a hydrogen concentration exceeding 3.0 % by volume in air in the enclosed or semi-enclosed spaces of the vehicle, then a warning shall be provided or whilst the ADSF-2 is active, transmitted as a logic signal to the ADS (paragraph 7.1.6.).
 If the hydrogen concentration exceeds 4.0 % by volume in the air in the enclosed or semi-enclosed spaces of the vehicle, the main shut-off valve shall be closed to isolate the storage system.
 (Annex 5, paragraph 3. test procedure).”